Ensupang/Traffic-lights-management-system/a3/README.md

 CMake

-You should use a CMakeLists.txt file to build your project.
-You will build the project using the following sequence:
+Build the project using the following sequence:

 cd PROJECT && mkdir build && cd build && cmake ../ && make install

 where PROJECT is the top level directory of the submission.

-Note that we are using make install instead of make.
 The install target instructs make to copy all of the binaries (both Python and C++) into directory ./run/bin.
 This ensures that all the executable files (including the Python program) are in the same directory.